 If you imagine Google Lens as a cutting-edge SEO strategy, where the keywords are the visual characteristics of your products, you can get a better idea of how the technology can benefit your business.
 Additionally, the reverse image search features enable viewers to find you and your products with little effort and quickly.

-Optimizing Your eCommerce Site and Marketing for Google Lens
+Optimizing Your Site with Google Lens for eCommerce

 So, how can you benefit from using this cutting-edge technology?
 Below are only a few ways Google Lens may help you boost your metrics.

 Using QR Codes Wisely